-Fact vs Fiction: Criminology & Criminal Justice Careers
+Fact vs. Fiction: Criminology & Criminal Justice Careers

-Some of the most watched TV dramas in the past and present revolve around law enforcement, criminal investigation, and the courtroom.
+Some of the most-watched TV dramas in the past and present revolve around law enforcement, criminal investigation, and the courtroom.
 On any given night you’ll see police and criminal investigators working to collect and examine evidence, interview witnesses, track down a suspect, and get a confession.
-On another station, a lawyer gives a passionate speech to convince the judge or jury to return a favorable verdict and bring justice to her client.
+On another station, a lawyer gives a passionate speech to convince the judge or jury to return a favorable verdict and bring justice to a client.
 And it all happens in less than an hour, wrapped up before the nightly news.
 Do events like this really happen?
 Rarely.

-In reality crime fighting and legal work is complicated and at times painstakingly slow.
+In reality, crime fighting and legal work is complicated and at times painstakingly slow.
 On television the job of a team is usually condensed into one catchall person who does everything from forensics to interrogation and still has time for a social life.
-In reality each crime-solving worker has a specific task.
+In reality, each crime-solving worker has a specific task.
 For example, when an investigation is triggered, a uniformed police officer is usually the first on site and will secure the crime scene.
-If need be they will call for detectives to investigate and interview any witnesses or suspects Crime scene analysts arrive to recover physical evidence like fingerprints, DNA, and photograph, diagram and chronicle the scene.
+If need be they will call for detectives to investigate and interview any witnesses or suspects.
+Crime scene analysts arrive to recover physical evidence like fingerprints, DNA, and to photograph, diagram, and chronicle the scene.
 When the evidence gets to the lab there is a team of specialists who are experts in unique areas such as fingerprint comparison, chemical testing, firearms, or DNA.
 After that, every member of the team must document his or her work in a report.

 This isn’t to say that every show on television is inaccurate, because all shows are somewhat based on real careers, and some even follow real law enforcement personnel into the field.
-Whether it’s the long running “Cops,” the unflinching “First 48,” or “Crime 360,” there are television shows that strive to present a more realistic view into the lives of criminal justice professionals.
-What’s most important is that whether you’re a seasoned criminal justice professional or just looking into a new career path, make sure to separate the fact from the fiction in television and movies portrayal of criminology and criminal justice
+Whether it’s the long-running “Cops,” the unflinching “First 48,” or “Crime 360,” there are television shows that strive to present a more realistic view into the lives of criminal justice professionals.
+What’s most important is that whether you’re a seasoned criminal justice professional or just looking into a new career path, make sure to separate the fact from the fiction in television and movies’ portrayal of criminology and criminal justice.